 Energy monitoring systems provide users with data about their consumption patterns so they can make informed energy management decisions and maximize savings.

-- Provide Key Performance Indicators (KPIs), such as patterns relating to specific areas of energy consumption, intensity of energy usage and other indicators that can be of use in establishing energy targets.
+An intelligent energy monitoring system can flag any faults in real time, and indicate what energy-saving measures will solve the problem.
+Moreover, it can provide Key Performance Indicators (KPIs), such as patterns relating to specific areas of energy consumption, intensity of energy usage and other indicators that can be of use in setting energy targets.